MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 ### Forwarding profile matches the expected schema
 This test verifies that the forwarding profile in the registry has a valid format that can be read by the client.

-If this test fails, make sure you are using the most updated forwarding profile of your tenant by following these steps:
+If this test fails, make sure you're using the most updated forwarding profile of your tenant by following these steps:

 Delete the Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Global Secure Access Client\ForwardingProfile registry key.
 Delete the Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Global Secure Access Client\ForwardingProfileVersion registry key.
 Restart the service Global Secure Access Policy Retriever Service Restart the client
 Run the client checker again
-If the steps above did not solve the problem, upgrade the client to the latest version.
+If the steps above don't solve the problem, upgrade the client to the latest version.

 If the problem still exists, contact Microsoft support.

 ### Breakglass mode disabled
 Break-glass mode allows the IT admin to stop the client from tunneling any network traffic to the Global Secure Access cloud service.
-This is done by unchecking all the traffic profiles in Global Secure Access portal, which results in a forwarding profile that does not contain rules to tunnel any traffic.
+This is done by unchecking all the traffic profiles in Global Secure Access portal, which results in a forwarding profile that doesn't contain rules to tunnel any traffic.

-If break-glass mode is enabled, the client is not expected to tunnel any traffic.
+If break-glass mode is enabled, the client isn't expected to tunnel any traffic.

 If you would like the client to acquire traffic and send it to Global Secure Access service, enable at least one of the traffic profile according to your organization's needs.
-This setting can be modified by the tenant admin in the Entra portal, under Global Secure Access, Connect, Traffic forwarding .
+This setting can be modified by the tenant admin in the Entra portal, under Global Secure Access, Connect, Traffic forwarding.

 After the change in the portal, the updated forwarding profile should be received by the clients within 1 hour.

 ### Diagnostic URLs in forwarding profile
 This test is conducted for each channel activated in the forwarding profile, checking that the configuration contains a URI for probing the service's health.
 The health status can be viewed by double-clicking on the system tray icon.
-If this test fails, it is usually an internal problem in Global Secure Access and Microsoft support team needs to be contacted.
+If this test fails, it's usually an internal problem in Global Secure Access and Microsoft support team needs to be contacted.

 ### Authentication certificate exists
 This test verifies that a certificate exists on the device for mTLS connection to the Global Secure Access cloud service.
-Note: If this test doesn't appear, mTLS was not enabled for your tenant yet.
+Note: If this test doesn't appear, mTLS wasn't enabled for your tenant yet.

 If this test fails, try enrolling a new certificate by the following steps: